yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

     The `ybvoyager` user can now be used for migration.

+If you want yb-voyager to connect to the source database over SSL, refer to [SSL Connectivity](../../reference/yb-voyager-cli/#ssl-connectivity).

   {{% /tab %}}

 {{< /tabpane >}}

 </div>

-If you want yb-voyager to connect to the source database over SSL, refer to [SSL Connectivity](../../reference/yb-voyager-cli/#ssl-connectivity).

-{{< note title="Connecting to Oracle instances" >}}
-You can use only one of the following arguments to connect to your Oracle instance.

-- --source-db-schema (Schema name of the source database.)
-- --oracle-db-sid (Oracle System Identifier you can use while exporting data from Oracle instances.)
-- --oracle-tns-alias (TNS (Transparent Network Substrate) alias configured to establish a secure connection with the server.)
-{{< /note >}}

 ## Prepare the target database